cortexlabs/cortex/docs/workloads/realtime/models.md

 ## Python Handler

 To use live model reloading with the Python handler, the model path(s) must be specified in the API's `handler` configuration, via the `multi_model_reloading` field.
-When models are specified in this manner, your `Handler` class must implement the `load_model()` function, and models can be retrieved by using the `get_model()` method of the `model_client` that's passed into your predictor's constructor.
+When models are specified in this manner, your `Handler` class must implement the `load_model()` function, and models can be retrieved by using the `get_model()` method of the `model_client` that's passed into your handler's constructor.

 ### Example